cosmos/sdk-tutorials/nameservice/tutorial/02-app-init.md

 - Help initialise your state.
 - Help set up queries.

-Now you need to rename the `appName` & `newApp` types to the name of your app in this case you can use `nameservice` & `nameServiceApp` for your application.
+Now you need to rename the `appName` & `newApp` types to the name of your app.
+In this case you can use `nameservice` & `nameServiceApp`.
 This type will embed `baseapp` (embedding in Go similar to inheritance in other languages), meaning it will have access to all of `baseapp`'s methods.

 Great!
 You now have the start of your application.
 Currently you have a working blockchain, but we will customize it throughout this tutorial.